yearn/risk-score/README.md

 }
 ```

-For more info on how to attach the risk scores to the strategy check [yDaemon](https://github.com/yearn/ydaemon/blob/main/data/meta/vaults/_schema.md#the-risk-score-object).
+For more info on how to attach the risk scores to the strategy see [yDaemon schema](https://github.com/yearn/ydaemon/blob/main/data/meta/vaults/_schema.md#the-risk-score-object).
 Example of the strategy [`yPT-uniETH Yearn Auto-Rolling Pendle PT`](https://github.com/yearn/ydaemon/blob/6797a0246ba13ac3e8b78f8b9a54b12e8500d603/data/meta/vaults/1.json#L62-L75).

 ### `riskLevel`